What types of decisions can the board make?

 - Purchase of shares and assets

-Easily customisable: You can easily edit all clauses or add your own clauses according to your preferences.
+Easily customisable: You can easily edit all clauses in our board minutes template or add your own clauses according to your preferences.

 How do I use Docue to draft board minutes?